10 Day California Road Trip

 Once we had a good night’s rest, we woke up early to begin our day in Santa Barbara.
 This coastal city has a Mediterranean feel with beautiful scenery.

-We started off with brunch in downtown, to note, Santa Barbara had some of the best food in my whole California trip in my opinion.
-After, we headed to the Santa Barbara County Courthouse where we got great views and pictures at the top.
-We walked off the rest of brunch at Stearns Wharf where we looked out at the ocean and browsed the shops.
+We started with brunch downtown.
+Santa Barbara had some of the best food on my whole California trip.
+After, we headed to the Santa Barbara County Courthouse, where we got great views and pictures at the top.
+Finally, we walked off to Stearns Wharf, looking out at the ocean and browsing the shops.

 In the evening, we browsed around downtown again to grab drinks.
-There’s a lot more activities going on around town, but we enjoyed just walking around as Santa Barbara was beautiful itself.
+There are many more activities around town, but we just walked around as Santa Barbara was beautiful.

 Day 9 - Laguna Beach

-This was our relaxing day, so we took a slow morning to check out and grab brunch one more time.
+Day 9 was our relaxing day, so we took a slow morning to check out and grab brunch.
 Then we took our drive towards San Diego.
-On the way we drove through LA and stopped in Laguna Beach.
+On the way, we drove through LA and stopped in Laguna Beach.

 Day 10 - San Diego